Ouky22/Schetodo/README.md

   - color
 - Check off todos
   - scheduled one-time todos can be checked off in a separate screen (which sets the status of the todo to "done")
+- filter your todos
+  - only show undone, in progress, done or recurring todos

 <img src="./docs/todos_screens.png" width="700px" alt="todo screens">